 An ecommerce solution like GoDaddy Online Store can help.
 How?
 It includes a built-in SEO wizard, smooth integration with Google My Business, and marketplace selling features that enable you to easily sell products on marketplaces like Amazon, eBay, Walmart and Etsy and manage your orders and inventory all from one place.

-Related: How to start an online store in 3 steps
+Related: How to start an online store

 4. Sell your domain name

 Stuff happens.
 Maybe inspiration struck at 3 a.m., when an amazing new domain name woke you from a dead sleep.
 And that other domain you already registered?
 It can still help you out.

 Someone, somewhere, might be willing to pay for that domain name.

 You can get it in front of interested buyers via domain aftermarket sites that only take a small percentage of the sale.

 For an annual fee and a percentage of the sale, you can list your domain name for auction or set a “buy now” price and GoDaddy will handle all the details.

 Your domain name is no use just sitting in your account collecting dust — so take it out for a spin and see what wonders it can do!

 You’ll be amazed.